K7MDL2/KEITHSDR/SDR_RA8875/README.md

     2. This build has 2 sinewave generators that cane be turned on with a #define.
 The outoput is visible only to the FFT a as frequency marker on the spectrum.
 The frequency where it appears is not right, investigating.
     3. Tweaked RFGain values and calculation method for smooth 100% coverage.
 Was only effective in lower 45% before.
     4. Some AFGain tweaks along with more comments and small fixes for improved initialization accuracy redlatived to the table settings to be applied.
+    5. Reorganized the collections of user and non-user configuraton and build settings into the top of RadioConfig.h.
+The items most likely to be changed are at the very top.
+Effort was made to make clear of any dependencies for #define type build options.

 ## 3/24/2021